lqc/thinkcspy/source/recursion.rst

         differs from a *circular definition*.
 Recursive definitions often provide an elegant way to express complex data structures, like a directory that can contain other directories, or a menu that can contain other menus.

-    tuple
-        An immutable data type that contains related elements.
-Tuples are used to group together related data, such as a person's name, their age, and their gender.
-Tuples can be used wherever an immutable type is required, such as for a key in a dictionary (see the next chapter).

-    tuple assignment
-        An assignment to all of the elements in a tuple using a single assignment statement.
-Tuple assignment occurs *simultaneously* rather than in sequence, making it useful for swapping values.

 Exercises
 ---------